Strafe153/Strafe153/README.md

 I'm a motivated, hard-working and quick on the uptake software engineering student, who is passionate about web-development.
 Efficient, decisive and passionate about web-development.

 ## Skills:
-* ASP.NET Core MVC / Web API
+* :computer: ASP.NET Core MVC / Web API
 * EF Core
 * JS
 * HTML